Syntaxd/Syntaxd.github.io/README.md

-This is a shape classifier
-https://syntaxd.github.io/
+This is my 2nd Project on Github, It can tell the diffrence between a circle, triangle, and square https://syntaxd.github.io/